 St Hildegard of Bingen

-Sometime in 1098 (the exact date is unknown), little Hildegard was born, the tenth child of a wealthy family, and in the custom of the time, she was “tithed” to the church.
-(A tithe is a donation to the church of 10% of your income…. as the 10th child, Hildegard was promised to the church).
+Sometime in 1098, Hildegard was born, the tenth child of a wealthy family.
+In the custom of the time, she was “tithed” to the church.
+(A tithe is a donation to the church of 10% of your income.
+As the 10th child, Hildegard was promised to the church.)
 When she turned 8, Hildegard’s parents turned her over to Jutta, an anchorite of the Benedictine monastery in Disibodensberg.

 (quick aside- An anchorite is defined as a religious recluse, but unlike a Hermit, an anchorite lives in a small room sealed off from the world.
-The only window leads into the church so that she can take part in services, and receive food.
+The only window leads into the church so she can participate in services and receive food.
 The days are spent in religious contemplation and embroidery.
-What’s interesting is that anyone becoming an anchorite is given “last rights” before being sealed in, as they are considered dead to the world.)
+Interestingly, anyone becoming an anchorite is given “last rights” before being sealed in, as they are considered dead to the world.)

 Visions from God

-Hildegard started receiving visions from God at age 3, but she told no one except Jutta, and a monk named Volmar.
+Hildegard started receiving visions from God at age 3, but she told no one except Jutta and a monk named Volmar.
 (At the time, many people were making religious claims, causing splinters in the church.
-Her strong faith kept her from disclosing anything that might be considered problematic).
-Then in 1141, (at age 42) Hildegard claimed God sent a strong vision which gave her instant understanding of religious texts.
+Her strong faith kept her from disclosing anything that might be considered problematic.)
+Then, in 1141 (at age 42), Hildegard claimed God sent a strong vision that gave her an instant understanding of religious texts.
 He also commanded her to write the visions down.
-Still, she was troubled…
+Still, she was troubled.

-She followed up with other divine books, Libervitae Martorium (Book of Life’s Merits) and Liber Divinorum operom (Book of Divine works)
+She followed up with other divine books, Libervitae Martorium (Book of Life’s Merits) and Liber Divinorum Operum (Book of Divine Works)

 Medieval depiction of a spherical earth with different seasons at the same time (from the book “Liber Divinorum Operum”).
 Public Domain